jovialmcnulty/ros-setup/README.md

 After the setup is complete, the following commands can be used to test a simulated UR5:

 NOTE: You will need running in a GUI session to use the simulators.
+Run the setup script consistent with your shell.

 Multiple terminals will be needed, make sure to `cd ~/ros_ws && source devel/setup.${0}` for each terminal session.

-First terminal: `roslaunch ur_bringup ur5_bringup.launch`
+First terminal: `roslaunch ur_gazebo ur5.launch`

 Second terminal: `roslaunch ur5_moveit_config ur5_moveit_planning_execution.launch sim:=true`